Chemical Spill & Plant Leak Attorneys

-What To Do in the Event of a Toxic Spill at a Plant or Refinery
+What to Do After a Chemical Release at a Plant or Refinery

 Chemical Spill FAQ

 Why do chemical spills happen?

-Spills at chemical plants may happen in any instance where safety regulations are overlooked, equipment malfunctions, or someone fails to act with proper caution.
-Workers must be properly trained and provided with the right safety equipment for their protection and to prevent spills from occurring in the first place.
+Spills at chemical plants are often caused by cutting corners on safety regulations, equipment maintenance, or proper training.
+Workers must be thoroughly trained and provided with the right safety equipment for their protection and to prevent spills from occurring in the first place.
 If chemical plant owners allow inexperienced employees to handle dangerous chemicals or operate complex machinery, if they push their workers to meet unrealistic production deadlines, or if they fail to inspect and maintain aging equipment, everyone at the plant and in nearby communities will pay the price.

-Our firm is committed to helping those whose lives have been adversely impacted by chemical spills—including plant workers and people who live or work near chemical plants or refineries where spills have occurred.
+Our firm is committed to helping people whose lives have been adversely impacted by chemical spills—including plant workers and people who live or work near chemical plants or refineries where spills have occurred.

 How do chemical spills affect nearby communities?